pypa/cibuildwheel/docs/faq.md

 CIBW_ENVIRONMENT_LINUX: "PATH=$HOME/.cargo/bin:$PATH"
 ```

-You probably need to skip PyPy (if using PyO3, anyway), and Rust provides cargo for musllinux 32-bit:
+You probably need to skip PyPy (if using PyO3, anyway), and Rust does not provide Cargo for musllinux 32-bit:

 ```toml
 [tool.cibuildwheel]